jalieven/huwee/README.md

 First install the dependencies: 'npm install'.
 Huwee requires a settings.json to function which contains the different jobs, app-token, etc.
-To register your app and generate a simple settings.json simply run: 'npm start register'.
+To register your app with your Hue bridge and generate a simple settings.json simply run: 'npm start register'.
-Answer the questions and at the end click on your Hue bridge link button.
+Answer the questions and at the end of the questionaire click on your Hue bridge link button.
 After this a settings.json will be generated in the root of this project.

 ## Types of jobs